 Centers on a particular musical issue, problem, theory, or methodology.
 Topics vary, and they include, but are not limited to, Advanced Form and Analysis, Rock and Roll History, Music of the 1960s, and Modern Musical Theatre.
 May be taken more than once for credit, provided the topics are substantially different.
 Prerequisite: consent of instructor.
 (Offered on an occasional basis)

-MU-285 Conducting I